International Partnerships Export Controls

 However, some aspects of the University’s international relationships have the potential to expose SIU to a variety of risks that could undermine our mission and values.
 These risks may include: theft of intellectual property, sanctions or loss of funding due to violations of federal or state regulations, including export controls, undisclosed foreign influence and conflicts of interests.

 The Center for International Education stands ready to serve the University in the front lines exploring international opportunities while mitigating any potential risks they might bring.
-Mr. Yi Lee, International Partnerships Coordinator at the Center for International Education, who heads the International Partnerships Development section, implements a screening process to insure potential international partners collaborate in good faith.
+Mr. Yi Lee, Program Director at the Center for International Education, who heads the International Partnerships Development section, implements a screening process to ensure potential international partners collaborate in good faith.
 As a licensed attorney with a decade’s experience in international partnerships, Mr. Lee is well qualified in balancing this University’s growing needs for internationalization with the equally important need of safeguarding the University from potential risks.

 When potential partnership opportunities are discussed with faculty, our office, to ensure compliance with federal export control requirements and restricted entities lists, will run a software called Visual Compliance, which searches numerous continually updated security red-flag and export control lists, to screen for restricted or denied parties.
 We run this report for every potential international partnering institution, faculty, staff, or student from those institutions, international companies who may be third party to the negotiations, and any international government scholarship or programs being discussed.
 If an individual or entity is restricted, denied, debarred, designated, or blocked, that individual or entity may be prohibited from entering into new partnerships with SIU or conducting any sort of business with our University.